jasminemathieu/LAMP-Stack/README.md

 ![config phpmyadmin](https://imgur.com/yHgH8GP.jpg)

 2. Configuring phpMyAdmin
-   - Access the phpMyAdmin configuration file (located at `/etc/phpMyAdmin/config.inc.php`).
+   - Access the phpMyAdmin configuration file `/etc/phpMyAdmin/config.inc.php`).
-   - Modify the configuration settings as needed.
-For example, you can adjust the following:
+   - Modify the configuration settings:
        - Grant Access: By default, phpMyAdmin allows access only from the localhost.
-Consider granting access to all hosts for easier login (but ensure proper security measures).
+We added a granted access to all hosts line for easier login.
-       - Other settings related to authentication, themes, and features.

 ![open phpmyadmin](https://imgur.com/YifEubJ.jpg)

 ![open phpmyadmin2](https://imgur.com/aBWX388.jpg)

-I then restarted and checked the httpd.service
+3. Restarting Services
+   - After making changes, restart the Apache service (`httpd.service`) to apply the configuration.

 ![open phpmyadmin3](https://imgur.com/ojQllTe.jpg)

-After copying the IP address set for the phpMyAdmin account, it was confirmed to work as reflected in the second image below.
+4. Initial Login
+  - Access phpMyAdmin via web browser using the server’s IP address or domain name.
+  - After encountering issues at login (“root login failure”), we troubleshooted by checking the configuration and user credentials.

 ![ip phpmyadmin](https://imgur.com/EJLmQpy.jpg)

 ![http sever test](https://imgur.com/OPmEvyy.jpg)

-On the phpMyAdmin login page I experienced complications when attempting to enter the account, as reflected in the error message in the second image.

 ![phpmyadmin login](https://imgur.com/a5pimMP.jpg)

 ![root login failure](https://imgur.com/gWZjdta.jpg)

-I opened the configuration file for phpMyAdmin and changed the password requirements to have the ability to enter the site without a password for my first initial sign in with the plan to change the password upon entry to the account.
+5. Temporary Password Setup
+   - We opened the configuration file for phpMyAdmin
+   - To simplify initial access, we allowed login without a password (for the first sign-in).
+   - We will change the password promptly after successful login.

 ![allownopw auth](https://imgur.com/yaxRtLy.jpg)

 ![allownopw auth2](https://imgur.com/HSGIasf.jpg)

-## Successful MYSQL Database Login
+6. Successful Database Login
-I completed the installation and configuration process as reflected with a successful entry into the database application.
+   - Once configured, we should be able to log in successfully to phpMyAdmin.

 ![login success](https://imgur.com/fwrgRYW.jpg)

 ## Conclusion
-In part 1 of this project, I was able to successfully install and configure a LAMP stack combination consisting of Linux, Apache, MySQL and PHP programs and dependencies.
-In part 2, linked [here](https://github.com/jasminemathieu/Azure-SOC), I was able to demonstrate the functionality of the phpMyAdmin database that was configured.
+In Part 1 of this project, we successfully installed and configured the LAMP stack (**Linux**, **Apache**, **MySQL** and **PHP**).
+In Part 2 linked [here](https://github.com/jasminemathieu/Azure-SOC), we explore the interface and demonstrated the functionality of the phpMyAdmin database application.

-## fin